-Ley Fletcher will begin his 10th season as the Head Track & Field Coach, and sixth as the head cross country coach at Lees-McRae.
+Ley Fletcher will begin his 12th season as the Head Track & Field Coach, and seventh as the head cross country coach at Lees-McRae at the beginning of the 2019-20 academic year.

 "We are excited about having someone with Ley's passion and knowledge for track and field, as well as his desire to be a part of our athletic department here at Lees-McRae," McPhail said.
 "With our location, resources, and track and field complex we think our program should be among the best and with him here, I think we are on our way."